wellposed/numerical/README.md

 When you have an index tuple, just think  ``x,y,z``  to keep track of the meaning.
 Indexing tuples are written as statically sized lists, eg ``x:*y:*z:*Nil``.
+This follows the tradition of x,y,z axes used in plotting.
+Note well: the underlying memory order can be row OR column major or other!

 All the computations on these static sized lists get specialized away into